Abhishek-Yadav1109/CodSoft-Task-1/README.md

 # CodSoft-Task-1
-THIS IS MY FIRST TASK FOR MY CODSOFT INTERNSHIP which is my portfolio
+THIS IS MY FIRST TASK FOR MY CODSOFT INTERNSHIP, which is my portfolio

 Run the program through index.html , which is my home page